 Here everything is carefully curated to enhance the experience of a good table.

-Made with avocado, jalapeño chili, lime juice, coriander, and salt.
-Served with blue corn tostadas.
+Made with avocado, jalapeño, lime juice, coriander, and salt.
+Served with Piedra avocado, Mantequilla avocado, Aguacatillo, and blue corn tostadas.

 Made with different wild greens, tender leaves and edible flowers.
 The soup is thickened with corn kernels.